 In the Nevada governor's race, Clark County Sheriff Joe Lombardo is considered the favorite in a crowded field and has earned the coveted endorsement from Trump.

-The former president notably snubbed another Republican candidate in the race, former U.S. Sen. Dean Heller.
-Heller was once a critic of Trump and stalled a GOP health care plan, earning Heller a public scolding from the then-president.
-But Heller eventually embraced Trump and yoked his 2018 reelection campaign to the man.
-Heller lost, and Trump blamed it on the senator having once been “really hostile” to him.
+The former president notably snubbed another Republican candidate in the race, former U.S. Sen. Dean Heller, who was once a critic of Trump's and earned a public scolding from the then-president.

 Also challenging Lombardo is Joey Gilbert, a northern Nevada lawyer and former professional boxer who was outside the U.S. Capitol when it was stormed on Jan.
 6, 2021.
 Like Brown in the Senate race, Gilbert has picked up support from the party's base.